 Bethune was a faculty member of the Osgoode Certificate in Pension Law for many years, and has held leadership positions on a number of committees and councils in the industry.
 Bethune is a regular participant on Industry Working Groups set up by the Canadian Association of Pension Supervisory Authorities and has co-ordinated publication of the Morneau Shepell Handbook of Canadian Pension and Benefit Plans over the past 15 years.
 Ms. Whiston holds a B.A. from Western University (1983) and a J.D. from the University of Toronto (1986).

 Mr. Paul Farley was reappointed as a member of the Financial Services Tribunal on February 5, 2016.
-He has practiced law for forty-two years and in April of 2016, retired as the Director of Investigations and Prosecutions at the Chartered Professional Accountants of Ontario, a self-regulating professional organization with over 90,000 members.
-Mr. Farley has more than thirty years of experience in administrative law and appears often before administrative tribunals and at all levels of the courts in Ontario on the prosecution of regulatory offences.
+He has practiced law for forty-two years and, in April of 2016, retired as the Director of Investigations and Prosecutions at the Chartered Professional Accountants of Ontario, a self-regulating professional organization with over 90,000 members.
+Mr. Farley has more than thirty-five years of experience in administrative law and appears often before administrative tribunals and at all levels of the courts in Ontario on the prosecution of regulatory offences.
 He served as a Chair of the Advisory Board for the Financial Services Commission for 11 years.

 Mr. Farley was advisor to the Board of the Alliance for Excellence in Investigative and Forensic Accounting from 2002 – 2004.
-He is presently an advisory member to the Board of Directors of Stevenson Memorial Hospital in Alliston, Ontario for six years and, since May of 2021, serves as a member of the Board of Directors of Georgian Bay General Hospital.
+He served as a member of the Board of Directors of Stevenson Memorial Hospital in Alliston, Ontario for six years and, since May of 2021, serves as a member of the Board of Directors of Georgian Bay General Hospital.
 Mr. Farley continues his career in the law as a sole practitioner.